Long Distance Walking-Writing Workshops

 Henry David Thoreau

-Long Distance Walking Writing Workshops take place on pilgrimage routes or nature-based walking paths across the globe including the West Highland Way in Scotland, the Camino de Santiago in Spain, the The Camino Portugal, the Shikoku Temple Walk in Japan, and others.
+Long Distance Walking Writing Workshops take place on pilgrimage routes or nature-based walking paths across the globe including the West Highland Way St. Cutherbert's Way and other national path in Scotland and other long-distance walking routes worldwide.

 Workshops are limited to 8 people to create a more intimate setting for travel, walking, writing, sharing and craft discovery.
 Sessions are grounded in the positive, art-affirming Amherst Writers & Artists (AWA) method.
 The method works to dismantle the archaic belief that writing is the domain of other, smarter, more educated, "real writers."
 As facilitators of this method, we believe whole-heartedly that if you pick up a pen or sit at keyboard and write, YOU are a writer.
 YOU are an artist.